michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0047.md

 - n: the distance covered by a step
 - n: significant progress (especially in the phrase "make strides")
 ### Family
-stride: stridden, strided, strider, strides, striding, strode+;strider: striders
+- stride: stridden, strided, strider, strides, striding, strode+
+- strider: striders
 ### Examples
 - The three of them stride over and look down at me.
 - It was only beginning to find its stride when the network unceremoniously cancelled it.